sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/U-Boot/UG-UART.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases we support loading SPL and U-Boot over the console UART.

+.. ifconfig:: CONFIG_part_variant in ('AM335X', 'AM437X')

+   You will need to use the :file:`u-boot-spl.bin` and :file:`u-boot.img` files to boot.

+.. ifconfig:: CONFIG_part_variant not in ('AM335X', 'AM437X')

    You will need to use the :file:`tiboot3.bin`, :file:`tispl.bin` and :file:`u-boot.img` files to boot.

 As per the TRM, the file is to be loaded via the X-MODEM protocol at 115200 baud 8 stop bits no parity (same as using it for console).
 SPL in turn expects to be sent :file:`u-boot.img` at the same rate but via Y-MODEM.
 An example session from the host PC, assuming console